nodejs/node/doc/guides/timers-in-node.md

 `setImmediate()` will execute code at the beginning of the next event loop cycle.
 This code will execute *before* any timers or IO operations.
-You can think of this code execution as happening "right after this", meaning any code following the `setImmediate()` function call will execute before the `setImmediate()` function argument.
+This code execution could be thought of as happening "right after this", meaning any code following the `setImmediate()` function call will execute before the `setImmediate()` function argument.
 Here's an example: